Japan Self-Defense Forces Service Ribbon

-The appearance of the defensive memorial cordon is similar to ribbon bars for military decorations but is completely different from regular ribbon bars, and are not awards or medals.
+The appearance of the Self-Defense Forces Service Ribbons is similar to ribbon bars for military decorations.
 The defensive memorial cordon is a 'rectangular-shaped memorial souvenir' for service career, participation of training in overseas, and participation in international peacekeeping and assistance operations.

 History

 Before establishment

 After World War II, the standard for conferment of a decoration was changed and JSDF officials in active service were excluded from the now-civilian orders and decorations.
 In addition, the JSDF could not gain opportunity to participate battle because it is prohibited by Chapter 9 of the Constitution of Japan.

-Just after the JSDF was established in 1954, there were some officials who had military decorations and ribbon bars awarded by Imperial Japanese Army, so they wore in formal ceremony.
-They retired as time goes on, and no one could wear the military decorations with entitlement.
-For this reason, the officers in the JSDF in the 1970s had to participate in international meetings without any decorations.
+Just after the JSDF was established in 1954, there were some officials who had military decorations and ribbon bars awarded by Imperial Japanese Armed Forces, that they wore in formal ceremony.
+They retired as time went on, and due to the new government, were issued no longer.
+For this reason, the officers in the JSDF in the 1970s had to participate in international meetings without any domestic decorations.

 Establishment

-On April 1, 1982, the system for Defensive memorial cordon was established to keep balance of looking between Japanese and foreign servicemen.
-When the system for Defensive memorial cordon was established, there were only 15 types of cordons, unlike past decorations the cordons are only used by officers of the JSDF.
+On April 1, 1982, the system for Self-Defense Forces Service Ribbons was established to keep balance of looking between Japanese and foreign servicemen.
+When the system for Self-Defense Forces Service Ribbons was established, there were only 15 types of ribbon bars, unlike past decorations the ribbon bars are only used by officers of the JSDF.

 Requirements

-The following Self-Defense Force officers in active service are allowed to wear the defensive memorial cordon:
+The following Self-Defense Force officers in active service are allowed to wear the Self-Defense Forces Service Ribbon: